davfer12/Detection-of-an-orthogonal-alignment-between-parsec-scale-AGN-jets-and-their-host-galaxies/README.md

 # VLBI_optical_project
-This is the necessary code and data to reproduce the figures and results of the Nature Astro paper 'Detection of an orthogonal alignment between parsec scale AGN jets and their host galaxies' (D. Fernández Gil, J. A. Hodgson, B. L’Huillier, J. Asorey, C. Saulder, K. Finner, M. J. Jee, D. Parkinson, F. Combes).
+This is the necessary code and data to reproduce the figures (except Figure 1, which was done by hand) and results of the Nature Astro paper 'Detection of an orthogonal alignment between parsec scale AGN jets and their host galaxies' (D. Fernández Gil, J. A. Hodgson, B. L’Huillier, J. Asorey, C. Saulder, K. Finner, M. J. Jee, D. Parkinson, F. Combes).

 ## File descriptions